Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```
 In the output you should see the driver version number.

+* **IMPORTANT** If your drive is encrypted, go to the following section to perform some extra required steps before rebooting: [LUKS Encrypted drives](#encrypted-drives)

 If you see "Nvidia modules failed to load" on startup, then the secure boot step was unsuccessful.
 You can try and disable secure boot to solve this problem.

 After booting, run the following in the terminal to check your GPU's status: